Agent Skills: AI-Driven Learning Assistant

 • Always confirm the topic before operating on files.

-• When saving files, use the Write tool with the full absolute path (e.g., /Users/yutaaoki/uuta/Learning/Swift/curriculum.md).
+• When saving the file, use the Write tool with the full absolute path (e.g., /Users/yutaaoki/uuta/Learning/Swift/curriculum.md).

 • If ~/uuta/Learning/ does not exist, create it with mkdir -p ~/uuta/Learning/{topic}.